wulfsberg/angular-material-kickstart/README.md

 We use [SASS](http://sass-lang.com/) as the stylesheet language, in part because it works well with Material Design.

-`--strict` sets up several TypeScript options which I would recommend anyway.
-Be aware that this also sets up your project as "side-effect free", which can mess up 3rd party imports if they actually do rely on side effects.
-Most modern libraries should be written in a purer style, though, so you can probably enable this, or in worst case [designate specific files as having side effects](https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free).

 The installation will ask whether to add Routing functionality, adding a bit of relevant skeleton code if you choose so.
  – I find that almost all projects benefit from the deep-linking capabilities of the router, so I'd recommend installing it, even if it does add a bit of mental overhead initially.
+(This can also be added by including `--routing`) on the command line).

 Step into the newly generated folder and add Angular Material